 tips for drinking more water

 If you drink alcohol, try to reduce your intake by limiting yourself to one or two standard drinks per day and avoid drinking every day.
-You can track your alcohol consumption using the

 Read about the